glowkeeper/P3D/docs/assignment/assignment.md

 1. Enter your building by opening the front door.
 Close the door behind you
 2. Spawn an object in front you (a wheel or a ball is an excellent choice)
-3. Pick up the object and take it up to the second floor with you
+3. Pick up the item and take it up to the second floor
-4. Throw it back down the stairs, so the item demonstrates all the proper physics
+4. Throw it back down the stairs

 ## Write a Report